jarecoo/practice/notes.md

 - The only time a man can be brave is when he’s afraid.
 - “Don’t be the person that says yes with their mouth but not with their actions.”
 TDS p.259
 - “It’s other peoples’ job to tell you no, not yours.
 Try stuff and go as far as you can with it.
 Apply for the job you think you’re not qualified for, ask that person out you think is too good for you.
 Create, build, act.
 Take the rejection, learn how to improve, and do better next time.
 Don't negotiate against yourself, because you'll lose every time.” https://www.reddit.com/r/AskReddit/comments/9zpbu8/what_was_your_biggest_or_smallest_epiphany_that/eab4kd5/?st=jp1o7n3c&sh=0df32fdc
+- “’First practice not letting people know who you are — keep your philosophy to yourself for a bit.
+In just the manner that fruit is produced - the seed buried for a season, hidden, growing gradually so it may come to full maturity.
+But if the grain sprouts before the stalk is fully developed, it will never ripen…That is the kind of plant you are, displaying fruit too soon, and the winder will kill you.’
+Epictetus, Discourses, 4.8.35b-37 “Just because you agree with the philosophy doesn’t mean the roots have fully taken hold in your mind.
+Fooling with books so you can sound smart or have an intimidating library is like tending to a garden to impress your neighbors…Do the work required to nurture and tend to them.
+So that they — and you — are prepared and sturdy for the hard winters of life” TDS p.277

 ### Be Disciplined, Strong, and Resilient
 - Find a routine; structure and discipline breed mental stability and general health.
 Keep your house clean, do your chores, run your necessary errands, cook dinner, exercise, etc.